 In short, no and no.

 Flood and earthquake protection require separate policies, usually backed by public dollars due to their risky nature.
-Homeowners insurance only covers things like fires, lightning strikes, windstorms and hail.
-Things can quickly become complicated, however, if an earthquake were to cause a fire, which in turn destroyed your house.
-Check with your insurance agent and the details of your policy to know what’s covered.
+Homeowners only covers things like fires, lightning strikes, windstorms and hail.
+Things can quickly become complicated, however, if an earthquake were to cause a fire, which in turn destroyed your home.
+Check with your agent and the details of your policy to know what’s covered.

 - What’s a home inventory, and why should I make one?

 Remember to upload your inventory to the cloud.
-That way, if your house gets destroyed, you’ll still have access to the inventory.
+That way, if your home gets destroyed, you’ll still have access to the inventory.

-You should take the time to create an inventory because it will expedite the homeowners insurance claims process, if you ever have to make one.
+You should take the time to create an inventory because it will expedite the claims process, if you ever have to make one.
 Imagine trying to remember the total value of all your possessions from memory.
-An inventory takes the guessing work out of the equation and helps the insurance company approve legitimate claims more quickly.
+An inventory takes the guessing work out of the equation and helps the provider approve legitimate claims more quickly.